realmocaccino/jauntyslider/README.md

 <ul data-jauntyslider>
 ```

 And there you go!
-The Jauntyslider is up and running in your html list.<br>
+The Jauntyslider is up and running in your html list.
 You also can set some options to customize the slider:

 ```javascript